dspinellis/alexandria3k/README.md

 ## Documentation

-The complete reference and use documentation for *alexandria3k*  can be found [here](https://dspinellis.github.io/alexandria3k/).
+The complete reference and use documentation for _alexandria3k_  can be found [here](https://dspinellis.github.io/alexandria3k/).

-## Pre-print and citation
+## Publication

 Details about the rationale, design, implementation, and use of this software can be found in the following paper.

 Diomidis Spinellis.
-Open Reproducible Systematic Publication Research. arXiv:2301.13312, February 2023. https://doi.org/10.48550/arXiv.2301.13312
+Open reproducible scientometric research with Alexandria3k. _PLoS ONE_ 18(11): e0294946.
+November 2023. [doi: 10.1371/journal.pone.0294946](https://doi.org/10.1371/journal.pone.0294946)